instructor-ai/instructor/docs/blog/posts/learn-async.md

 | Asyncio.gather       | 3.04 seconds   | 2                        |
 | Asyncio.as_completed | 3.26 seconds   | 2                        |

-## Practical implications for batch processing
+## Practical implications of batch processing

-Choosing the right approach depends on the task's nature and the desired balance between speed and resource utilization.
+The choice of approach depends on the task's nature and the desired balance between speed and resource utilization.

-### Best Practices for AsyncIO and Batch Processing

-#### Tips for Optimal Performance
+Here are some guidelines to consider:

-- Use `asyncio.gather` for speed when handling multiple independent tasks.
+- Use `asyncio.gather` for handling multiple independent tasks quickly.
 - Apply `asyncio.as_completed` for large datasets to process tasks as they complete.
 - Implement rate-limiting to avoid overwhelming servers or API endpoints.

-#### When to Use Different AsyncIO Strategies

-Selecting an AsyncIO strategy should be based on the specific requirements of your task, such as speed, resource constraints, and the nature of the tasks.

-## Conclusion

-AsyncIO offers a flexible and efficient approach to handling asynchronous tasks in Python, with various strategies to suit different scenarios.

-## Potential Use Cases for Instructor and AsyncIO in Python Projects

-This approach is particularly beneficial for web scraping, API interactions, and any I/O-bound operations requiring concurrent processing.

-This blog post demonstrates the practicality and adaptability of AsyncIO in Python, providing insights and guidance for leveraging its full potential in various programming tasks.

-If you enjoy the content or want to try out `Instructor` please check out the [github](https://github.com/jxnl/instructor) and give us a star!
+If you find the content helpful or want to try out `Instructor`, please visit our [GitHub](https://github.com/jxnl/instructor) page and give us a star!